Where to get help

 If you are in Guinea, Liberia, Sierra Leone or Togo, neither Australia nor Canada has an embassy or consulate in those countries.
 The Australian High Commission in Ghana provides consular assistance to Australians travelling in those countries.

 Please see Contact Us for more information on how to make an appointment.

 The High Commission's office is open from 9 am to 3.15 pm, Monday to Friday, except for public holidays.
 Consular hours are Mondays – Thursdays, 9:30-12:30.

 There are limits to the assistance the Australian Government can provide.
 For more information on what we can and can't do, see the Australian Government's Consular Services Charter.

 Outside of normal business hours, contact the Department of Foreign Affairs and Trade's 24 hour consular hotline:

 +61 421 269 080 for SMS

 Get the latest travel advisories and other traveller hints from the Department of Foreign Affairs and Trade.

-Australians in Ghana can access a list of Doctors and medical centres in this document.
+Australians in Ghana can access a list of doctors and medical centres here.